S-Dassou/QuizApp/README.md

 # Quiz App

 This is an iOS app built with Swift and UIKit.
 QuizApp shows an image of an animal and asks the user to select a corresponding name.
 At the end of the quiz, the user gets a score.
+The app is configured to work on iPad, iPhone landscape, and iPhone portrait.

 ## Documentation